carch-org/pkgs/README.md

 >  As such, the package has been removed from the AUR.
 I respect the AUR guidelines, and I encourage you to check the main Carch project for alternative installation methods.
 Thank you!

 > [!NOTE]
 > Carch is not available on the AUR because it is a script.
 However, you can use the provided package build to run Carch as a package, similar to an AUR package, or visit the Carch documentation for the CLI installer.
-Thank you!

 *Assuming, You have already install dependency like: `make` & `git`*